eclipse-vertx/vertx-sql-client/src/main/docs/index.md

 ## Cursors and streaming

-By default prepared query execution fetches all rows, you can use a {@link io.reactiverse.pgclient.PgCursor} to control the amount of rows you want to read:
+By default prepared query execution fetches all rows, you can use a {@link io.reactiverse.sqlclient.Cursor} to control the amount of rows you want to read:

 ```$lang
 {@link examples.Examples#usingCursors01(io.reactiverse.pgclient.PgConnection)}